olebedev/emitter/README.md

 }
 // listener channel was closed
 ```

+## Constructor
+`emitter.New` takes a `uint` as first argument to indicate what buffer size should be used for listeners.
+Also possible to change capacity at runtime: `e.Cap = 10`.

+By default emitter use goroutine per listener to send an event.
+You may want to change it via `e.Use("*", emitter.Sync)`.
+I recommend to specify middlewares(see below) for the emitter at start.

 ## Wildcard
 The package allows publications and subscriptions with wildcard.
 This feature based on `path.Match` function.